-The City of New York (the City) has proposed a plan for the revitalization of the East River Waterfront (the Proposed Action) by improving a two-mile-long, City-owned public open space connecting the Whitehall Ferry Terminal and Peter Minuit Plaza to the south to East River Park to the north (see Figure S-1).
+The City of New York (the City) has proposed a plan for the revitalization of the East River waterfront (the Proposed Action) by improving a two-mile-long, City-owned public open space connecting the Whitehall Ferry Terminal and Peter Minuit Plaza to the south to East River Park to the north (see Figure S-1).
 The plan seeks to improve access to the waterfront, enhance pedestrian connectivity, and create waterfront amenities for public use and enjoyment.
-The existing esplanade would be enhanced, some new sections of esplanade would be created and several piers would be renovated and redeveloped.
+The existing esplanade would be enhanced, some new sections of esplanade would be created, and several piers would be renovated and redeveloped.

-The Proposed Action would consist of a Program Zone under the FDR Drive for pavilions and temporary outdoor activities; a Recreation Zone along the edge of the water with seating, play spaces, and plantings; and a uniform bikeway/walkway along South Street.
-In addition, the Proposed Action analyzed in this Environmental Impact Statement (EIS) would include the construction of a new pedestrian plaza in front of the BMB, and improvements to Piers 15, 35, 36, and 42, as well as the New Market Building and pier.
-Although it is analyzed in the EIS for the Proposed Action, construction of the plaza in front of the BMB, the replacement for the New Market Building and the urban beach on Pier 42 are dependent on additional funding that is currently being sought by the City of New York.
+The Proposed Action would consist of a Program Zone under the Franklin D. Roosevelt (FDR) Drive for pavilions and temporary outdoor activities; a Recreation Zone along the edge of the water with seating, play spaces, and plantings; and a uniform bikeway/walkway along South Street.
+In addition, the Proposed Action analyzed in this Environmental Impact Statement (EIS) would include the construction of a new pedestrian plaza in front of the Battery Maritime Building (BMB), and improvements to Piers 15, 35, 36, and 42, as well as the New Market Building and pier.
+Although it is analyzed in the EIS for the Proposed Action, construction of the plaza in front of the BMB, the replacement for the New Market Building and the urban beach on Pier 42 are dependent on additional funding that is currently being sought by the City.

-The Lower Manhattan Development Corporation (LMDC) would provide a portion of the funding for the Proposed Action.
+Lower Manhattan Development Corporation (LMDC) would provide a portion of the funding for the Proposed Action.
 Established in the aftermath of September 11, 2001, LMDC coordinates the rebuilding and revitalization efforts in Lower Manhattan.
-LMDC is a subsidiary of the New York State Urban Development Corporation (UDC) doing business as Empire State Development Corporation (ESDC), a political subdivision and public benefit corporation of the State of New York.
+LMDC is a subsidiary of the New York State Urban Development Corporation, doing business as Empire State Development Corporation (ESDC), a political subdivision and public benefit corporation of the State of New York.
 The Proposed Action is necessary to the continued revitalization of Lower Manhattan.

-LMDC is conducting a coordinated environmental review of the Proposed Action pursuant to federal law as the recipient of United States Department of Housing and Urban Development (HUD) Community Development Block Grant program funds (42 USC § 5304(g)) and as lead agency under the National Environmental Policy Act (NEPA).
+LMDC is conducting a coordinated environmental review of the Proposed Action pursuant to federal law as the recipient of U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant program funds (42 USC § 5304(g)) and as lead agency under the National Environmental Policy Act (NEPA).
 The New York State Environmental Quality Review Act (SEQRA), City Environmental Quality Review (CEQR), and their implementing regulations are referenced as appropriate.
-Because the Proposed Action is entirely within New York City and will involve actions by the City Planning Commission (CPC), the CEQR Technical Manual generally serves as a guide with respect to methodologies and impact criteria for evaluating the Proposed Action in this Draft Environmental Impact Statement (EIS).
-The City is serving as a cooperating agency through relevant departments including the New York City Departments of Parks and Recreation (DPR), City Planning (DCP), and Transportation (DOT).
+When an EIS is prepared pursuant to NEPA, a state agency has no obligation to prepare an additional EIS pursuant to SEQRA.
+6 NYCRR Section 617.15(a).
+State agencies must, however, make findings pursuant to SEQRA.
+6 NYCRR Section 617.15(b) and 6 NYCRR Section 617.11.
+The FEIS for the Proposed Action would serve as the basis for LMDC's record of decision pursuant to NEPA and findings pursuant to SEQRA.
+Because the Proposed Action is entirely within New York City and will involve actions by the City Planning Commission (CPC), the CEQR Technical Manual generally serves as a guide with respect to methodologies and impact criteria for evaluating the Proposed Action in this Final Environmental Impact Statement (FEIS).
+The City is serving as a cooperating agency through relevant departments including the New York City Departments of Parks and Recreation (DPR), City Planning (DCP), and Transportation (NYCDOT).
 The New York City Economic Development Corporation (EDC) will continue to work with the City in connection with the Proposed Action.